(Article Updated April 12, 2019)

 Your credit score is a number that affects your everyday reality.
 It determines your ability to borrow money to purchase a home, take on a renovation project, and be approved for more competitive interest rates.
 But how well do you understand your credit rating and the factors that influence it?

-If you’re like most people, you’re not clear on what shapes your score but when it comes to financing a home, it’s critical that you do.
-Your credit rating is represented by a numerical score that describes what type of risk you are for lending money.
-The higher your score, the more willing lenders will be to extend you a loan or a line of credit.
+If you’re like most people, you’re not clear on what shapes your score, but when it comes to financing a home, it’s critical that you do.
+Your credit rating is represented by a numerical score that describes the amount of financial risk you pose to lenders.
+It also shows how likely you are to repay debt.
+Simply put, the higher your score, the more willing lenders will be to extend you a loan or a line of credit.

 Keeping your credit clean is a tough job, but if you know what helps it and what hurts it, you will be in better shape for the future.
-For more information about how a strong credit score can help contribute to your overall financial fitness, talk to a licensed loan officer at loanDepot by calling (888) 983-3240.
+When your credit score is in good shape and you’re ready to buy a home, speak with a loanDepot Licensed Lending Officer to get pre-approved for a home loan.

 Originally Published September 13, 2016

 loanDepot.com, LLC does not provide legal, investment, accounting or tax advice, please consult a financial expert for more information on this subject.